vmovva/javatc/README.md

 **manifest.yml :**

-add "JBC\_CONFIG\_TOMCAT" enviroment variable to your manifest.yml file (Example yml is in the repository).
+add "JBP\_CONFIG\_TOMCAT" enviroment variable to your manifest.yml file (Example yml is in the repository).

 Note that the compressed file tomcat_configuration_1.0.0.tar.gz has server.xml under directory :  /conf.
 The server.xml from here replaces default server.xml during staging.